The Recruiting Rodeo

 I reviewed a job posting this week on LinkedIn for a “Director of Recruiting” at one of the world’s most profitable technology companies (compensation range listed: mid $200s - mid $300s).

-Sadly, how this tech leader is “searching” for talent to hire its talent, its “leadership” talent, no less, knowing the intense challenges this company is up against in the global AI, chip, and data center race, is yet another shining example of “Why Talent Acquisition Is Broken.”
+Sadly, how this global tech leader is “searching” for talent to hire its talent, its “leadership” talent, no less, and knowing the intense challenges this company is up against in the global AI, chip, and data center race, its job description posted online to find this mission-critical role, is yet one more shining example of “Why Talent Acquisition Is Broken.”

 A purple and black background with lines